-Turn off the mobile data on your device before connecting to Reach's hotspot.
+Turn off the mobile data before connecting to Reach’s hotspot.

-To establish the connection between your smartphone or tablet with Reach, follow the steps below:
+To establish the connection between your mobile device and Reach, follow the steps below:

-After connecting to the Reach hotspot in ReachView 3, set up the connection to your smartphone or tablet hotspot:
+After connecting to the Reach hotspot in ReachView 3, set up the connection to your mobile device hotspot:

 Check that your device's mobile hotspot is disabled to ensure a successful connection.